 Printmaking is a process of making art by creating designs or pictures on plates or blocks which are then used to produce multiple images.
 One of the simplest and most playful, open ended techniques is potato printing.
 A few potatoes will guarantee hours of exploration, encourage play with patterns, layering colors and not only young children will enjoy making marks.
-There is lots of room for variation and you can create true works of art – perfect for a Valentines themed project.
+There is lots of room for variation and you can create little works of art – perfect for a Valentines themed project.

 - Small potatoes and a knife

 - Paper (or packing paper,canvas fabric)

 - Tempera paint

 - School glue sticks

 Cut a potato in half and carefully etch your desired shape into it.
 You can use a pencil to draw on your shape first.

 Cut away around the outside of the potato to reveal the shape which should be about 1/2 inch deep, let dry for 5min.

 If working with children show each step of the printmaking process before printing.
 Pour some paint into a tray, one for each child.
 To avoid too many colors turning into brown limit your colors to one or two choices.